KauzClay/docs-tap/scst-scan/tanzu-supply-chain/sonarqube-scan/install-sq-component.hbs.md

-# Set up the SonarQube Scan component
+# Install the SonarQube Scan component (alpha)

 This topic tells you how to install the SonarQube Scan component and customize the image to run the SonarQube scan on.

+> **Note** The SonarQube Scan component is in the alpha stage and only supports Maven projects at
+> this time.

 ## <a id="install-sonarqube-sc"></a> Install the SonarQube Scan component